Hemashrie/Blinkit.py-project/README.md

-# 🛒 Blinkit Sales Data Analysis – Python EDA Project
+#  Blinkit Sales Data Analysis – Python EDA Project

+##  Project Summary
+This project performs **Exploratory Data Analysis (EDA)** on Blinkit’s sales dataset to uncover key factors influencing sales across product types and outlets.
+Using **Python (Pandas, NumPy, Matplotlib, Seaborn)**, it identifies trends, patterns, and insights to support data-driven business decisions and improve sales strategies.

+---

-## 📘 Project Overview
+##  Project Overview
 This project performs **Exploratory Data Analysis (EDA)** on Blinkit’s sales dataset using Python.
 The objective is to understand sales performance, customer behavior, and key business insights from the data.

 ---

-## 🧾 Dataset
+##  Dataset
 The dataset (`blinkit_data.csv`) contains details about products, item fat content, outlet information, and sales.

 | Column Name | Description |